Niall Mason: Peterborough United

 In June 2019 he signed for Peterborough United.
 He scored his first goal for the club in an EFL Trophy tie against Burton Albion on 8 September 2020.

 On 11 May 2021, it was announced that he would leave Peterborough at the end of his contract.
 He scored his first and only league goal for The Posh in his final appearance for the club against his former side Doncaster a few days beforehand.

 In August 2021, Mason had a brief trial at Dundee.
 His presence led to fan protests over his conviction.

 Al Shahiniya

 In December 2021, Mason returned to Qatar and after a spell playing for Lusail, he joined Qatari side Al Shahaniya.
 In the summer of 2023 he signed a new extension on his deal for a reported $1.25 million a year salary.
 In July 2024, Mason joined Muaither after the federation declined him to continue at Al Shahiniya.

+International career

+In March 2026, Mason earned his first call-up to the Qatar national team.
+In June 2026, he was named in Qatar's preliminary squad for the 2026 FIFA World Cup, but was not included in the final call-up list.